OriAzulay/chatApp/README.md

 The first level is to develop a chat app, hardcoded, by javascript, HTML, and React.
 *Chat application build by HTML, Javascript*

- In this exercise i used HTML & Javascript to build a chat application.
+ -----In this exercise i used HTML & Javascript to build a chat application.----

 Main page: login:
 This app begins with a login page in which the app asks the user to type the user name and password. the users are 'hardcoded' and the list of the users(for check validation of the assignment) will be the following :